-Helping the group determine whether it has all the information necessary and available to make a decision;

-- Encouraging decision-makers to share multiple points of view; - Actively listening to determine potential points of agreement and testing those points for actual agreement; - Managing any conflicts that may arise during the discussions; - Keeping the discussion on topic; - Ensuring that clear decisions are made; - Sticking to the agenda; and - Getting through the agenda items in a timely manner.
+- Helping the group determine whether it has all the information necessary and available to make a decision. - Where there are multiple points of view on what the best decision might be, encouraging decision-makers to share those views. - Actively listening to determine potential points of agreement and testing those points for actual agreement. - Managing any conflicts that may arise during the discussions. - Keeping the discussion on topic. - Ensuring that clear decisions are made. - Sticking to the agenda. - Getting through the agenda items in a timely manner.